Kayah–Karen montane rain forests

-The Kayah–Karen montane rain forests is a tropical moist broadleaf forest ecoregion in Myanmar and Thailand.
-The montane rain forests cover several connected mountain ranges, including the Dawna Range, Karen Hills, Thanon Thong Chai Range, Daen Lao Range, and Khun Tan Range.
+The Kayah–Karen montane rain forests is a tropical moist broadleaf forest ecoregion on Mainland Southeast Asia.
+The montane rain forests cover several connected mountain ranges, including the Daen Lao Range, the Dawna Range, the Karen Hills, the Khun Tan Range, and the Thanon Thong Chai Range.

 Geography

 The Kayah–Karen montane rain forests occupy an area of 119,158 km².
 The mountain ranges lie in the border region between Myanmar and Thailand.
 The Dawna, Thanon Thong Chai, Daen Lao, and Khun Tan ranges separate the Salween River basin to the west from that of the Chao Phraya and Mekong rivers on the east.
 The Karen Hills extend to the northwest, separating the Salween and Sittaung River basins.
 The ecoregion includes the valley of the Salween River in Kayin, Kayah, and southern Shan states.

 Climate

 The climate is tropical, with warm humid and rainy summers and dry and mild winters.
 Average annual rainfall ranges from 1,500 to 2,000 mm.
 The climate is influenced by the Southwest monsoon coming from the Bay of Bengal, which brings more rain to the westward-facing mountain slopes.